-Another paryrus, from the archives of the Temple of Soknopaiu Nesos (stud.pal.22.183) and also dated to the first Egyptian regnal year of Hadrian (11-28 August 117), lists provisions and expenses for the celebration of a festival to Hadrian (Ἁδριανῷ η γάμοις) called ‘Hadrian’s days’ (ἡμέραις Ἁδριανῷ).
+Another papyrus, from the archives of the Temple of Soknopaiu Nesos (stud.pal.22.183) and also dated to the first Egyptian regnal year of Hadrian (11-28 August 117), lists provisions and expenses for the celebration of a festival to Hadrian (Ἁδριανῷ η γάμοις) called ‘Hadrian’s days’ (ἡμέραις Ἁδριανῷ).

 Apollonios is known to have served as a strategos (head of the civil administration) of the district Apollonopolis and was active at the time a revolt of the Jews took place in Egypt and when Hadrian succeeded Trajan as emperor.
-His archives which included numerous official and private papers have been preserved.
-Apollonius had a regular correspondence with his hometown Hermopolis where his wife Aline, his daughter Heraidous and his mother Eudaimonis lived.
+His archives which included numerous official and private papers, have been preserved.
+Apollonius had regular correspondence with his hometown Hermopolis where his wife Aline, his daughter Heraidous and his mother Eudaimonis lived.
 The documents shed some light on the uprising of the Jewish diaspora in Egypt and the impact of this war on the local population of the country in AD 116 and 117.

 In the Museum at Alexandria he propounded many questions to the teachers and answered himself what he had propounded.
 HA Had.
 20.2